vitejs/vite/docs/guide/static-deploy.md

 $ wrangler login

 # Run your build command
 $ npm run build

 # Create new deployment
-$ npx wrangler pages publish <Build-directory>
+$ npx wrangler pages publish dist

 ```
-After your assets are uploaded Wrangler will give you a preview URL to inspect your site and when you log into the Cloudflare Pages dashboard you will see you new Project.
+After your assets are uploaded, Wrangler will give you a preview URL to inspect your site.
+When you log into the Cloudflare Pages dashboard, you will see your new project.

 ## Google Firebase